encode/django-rest-framework/docs/api-guide/filtering.md

     }

-You can also set the filter backends on a per-view, or per-viewset basis, using the `GenericAPIView` class based views.
+You can also set the filter backends on a per-view, or per-viewset basis, using the `GenericAPIView` class-based views.

     from django.contrib.auth.models import User
     from myapp.serializers import UserSerializer